Tradition

 In 1937 Sri K. Pattabhi Jois was announced Professor for Yoga at the Sanskrit-College of the Maharaja of Mysore.
 Later on in 1948 he founded the Ashtanga Yoga Research Institute in Mysore which has later become popular among people in the West.
 He dedicated himself to the practice of yoga.

 He passed his knowledge of the practice on to his daughter Saraswathi Rangaswamy and his grandchildren Sharmila Mahesh and Sharath Jois.
-Sharath, in particular, has stepped into the footsteps of his grandfather - he started practicing Ashtanga yoga by the age of 12 and has been passing on the knowledge of this ancient, healing method to thousands of students around the world after his grandfather died in 2008.
+Sharathji, in particular, has stepped into the footsteps of his grandfather - he started practicing Ashtanga yoga at an early age and has been passing on the knowledge of this ancient, healing method to thousands of students around the world after his grandfather died in 2008.
+"As a master teacher and the director of the Sharath Yoga Centre in Mysuru, Sharath Jois became one of the most respected and influential yoga instructors of his generation.
+Over the course of three decades, he taught thousands of students from all over the world, sharing not just the technical aspects of Ashtanga yoga but also its deeper philosophical and spiritual dimensions.
+His teachings were marked by a deep sense of humility, discipline, and a commitment to preserving the integrity of the practice".
+Unfortunately he passed away on 11.11.2024